Maneno2020/alx-pre_course/0x01-git/README.md

-It is interesting to use commands in the console
+It is interesting to use commands